-Hanover Foods manufactures its foods hand over fist.
-The company
+Hanover Foods makes foods hand over fist.
+The company makes more

-retail, food service, fresh home meal replacement, private label,
+those in the retail, foodservice, fresh home meal replacement,

 Hanover Foods maintains a headquarters office, canning plant,

 and frozen re-pack center in Hanover, Pennsylvania.
 Outside the